itsMarydan/UX-UI-FINAL-PROJECT/interviews/interview_mom.md

 1. What do you most often use Murphy Online for?
 2. What task or activity in your experience takes you the longest to complete on Murphy and what about it makes it take so long?
-3. What are the primary features or tools that you use most frequently on Murphy Online, and why?
+3. What are the primary features or tools that you use most frequently on Murphy Online, and why?  --redundent ?
 4. Have you encountered any challenges when using Murphy Online, such as error messages, slow loading times, or difficulty finding information?
 If so, can you describe those experiences?
 5. Are there any areas of Murphy Online that you find particularly user-friendly, and if so, why?